 Volunteer in the Peruvian Amazon assisting with vital research and conservation projects aiming to project and conserve the Amazon.
 Live and work in the amazon for a once in a lifetime experience!

-Interested in volunteering for more than one project?
+Why not volunteer in Peru at more than one project?
 With the Peru Combination Placements you can choose from two or more projects in Cusco; Peru Dog Rescue, the Horse Sanctuary or the Peru Community Project.
-Choosing this opportunity will mean you can split your time between helping to care for abandoned and maltreated dogs, looking after horses at the sanctuary or teaching kids at our after school project.
+Choosing this opportunity will mean you can split your time between helping to care for abandoned and maltreated dogs, looking after horses at the sanctuary or teaching kids.

 Not sure if you will have time to volunteer but still want to help?
 Don't worry, one of our travel partners, Pachatusantrek Trek, has joined up with Pack for a Purpose to collect donation for the Peru Community Project and the Peru Dog Rescue Shelter!
 So, pack for a Purpose allows travelers to make a lasting impact to communities and projects in their travel destinations.